Accessibility

 This accessibility statement applies to the AOC Consortium's corporate website:

-This website is partially compliant with Royal Decree 1112/2018 of 7 September due to the exceptions and non-compliance of the aspects listed below.
+This website is partially compliant with Royal Decree 1112/2018, of September 7 due to the exceptions and the

 The following content is not accessible for the following reasons: